Procrastination, causes, effects and solutions

 Hopelessness and helplessness are big factors in suicide.
 When we feel like there is nothing we can do to make a difference, it makes people feel more at risk for committing suicide.

-The article also mentions how mental health is not getting adequate attention from the government and that this neglect may have something to do with our current high rate of suicide rates.
+Mental health is not getting adequate attention from the government and this neglect may have something to do with our current high rate of suicide rates.

 Being helpless creates a sense of defeat, it damages the willpower of a person.
 And guess what runs in that person’s mind?
 To avoid any challenging situation.
 Yes, because he’s lost trust in himself and can’t help himself.